LibraryOfCongress/data-exploration/pages/apidocs/all-tutorials.md

 >**[American Folklife Center Scripts](https://github.com/LibraryOfCongress/data-exploration/tree/master/americanfolklifecenter)**

 Includes 2 bash scripts, [reportmd.sh](https://github.com/LibraryOfCongress/data-exploration/blob/master/americanfolklifecenter/reportmd.sh) and [processfiles.sh](https://github.com/LibraryOfCongress/data-exploration/blob/master/americanfolklifecenter/processfiles.sh).
 These scripts intend to make processing and data analysis easier by automating some of the initial steps.
-They can be run on any command line interface (i.e. Terminal for macOS), and the script will prompt user inputs.
+They can be run on any command line interface (i.e. Terminal for macOS, PowerShell or Command prompt for Windows), and the script will prompt user inputs.

 Reportmd - Reports collection records out into CSV, GZ, and XML files.